LottieFiles/lottie-docs/docs/rendering.md

 For shapes, it ensures the stroke order is the same as in lottie web, which is crucial for [Trim Path](shapes.md#trim-path) to work correctly.

+All shapes have the `d` attribute that if has the value `3` the path should be reversed.

 ### Pseudocode

 The pseudocode takes some shortcuts for readablility: